Snowfable/home-ed-resources/tour-museums.md

 ## 12 Museums - Virtual Tours

 British Museum - London
 This iconic museum located in the heart of London allows virtual visitors to tour the Great Court and discover the ancient Rosetta Stone and Egyptian mummies.
 You can also find hundreds of artifacts on the museum’s virtual tour.
+[Tour here.](https://britishmuseum.withgoogle.com)

 Guggenheim Museum, New York
 Google’s Street View feature lets visitors tour the Guggenheim’s famous spiral staircase without ever leaving home.
 From there, you can discover incredible works of art from the Impressionist, Post-Impressionist, Modern and Contemporary eras.